ellina-s/TDDHashTable/README.md

-# Zipcodes
+# TDD Hash Table

-Zipcodes is a Java project implemented in a Test-Driven Development (TDD) fashion.
-The project is focused on gaining hands-on experience in TDD.
+TDD Hash Table is a Java project that implements hash tables from scratch using Test-Driven Development (TDD).
+The purpose of the project is to gain hands-on experience in TDD, as well as to review some data structures such as hash tables and linked lists.
-The name comes from an idea to use zipcodes of various cities of the world as a data source for the application.
-The application can be easily generalized to process other data sources (e.g. areas of national parks, phone numbers, passwords).
+For this project, I chose cities and their zipcodes as a type of data to be handled by the application.
+Other examples of data that could be used are phone numbers, passwords, unique website visitors, etc.

 The project uses and implements hash tables and chaining (with linked lists) as a mechanism for handling collisions.
 Testing is implemented with JUnit.